LichAmnesia/PM2.5-Spider/README.md

 The .db file is for the database sqlite, please use [DB Browser](http://sqlitebrowser.org/) to open it.

 # Install
-Just run the following command, the program has just been tested in python 3.5.
+Just run the following command, the program has just been tested in python 3.5. python 2.7 will have the problem about ascii.

 >python spider.py